How to Draw Jack-Jack from The Incredibles VIDEO & Step-by-Step Pictures

 Jack-Jack's sister Violet once said, “The only normal one is Jack-Jack, and he's not even toilet trained!”
 But Jack-Jack, the youngest member of the Parr family, does show his incredible powers in the movie The Incredibles.
 He inherited super powers from his super hero mother, Helen Parr (Elastigirl) and Bob Parr (Mr. Incredible), whose primary super powers are stretching and strength, respectively.
 The Parr family eventually discover that Jack-Jack's primary power is shape-shifting.
 He can burst into flames, turn into a demon-like creature, change his skin to metal, teleport, duplicate himself, and shoot lasers from his eyes.

-Use the videos and step-by-step drawing instructions below to learn how to draw a Stitch from Disney's Lilo & Stitch.
-Stay tooned for more tutorials!
+Use the videos and step-by-step drawing instructions below to learn how to draw baby Jack-Jack from Pixar and Disney's The Incredibles.

 The speed drawing video: